insentia/windows_ad/README.md

 Parameters:
 ```
 	$install              # Present or absent -> install/desinstall ADDS role
+	$installflag          # Flag to bypass the install of AD if desired.
+Need to be set to False to bypass.
+Default true
 	$configure            # Present or absent -> configure/remove a Domain Controller
+	$configureflag        # Flag to bypass the configuration of AD if desired.
+Need to be set to False to bypass.
+Default true
 	$domainname           # name of domain you must install FQDN
 	$domain               # Installation type { forest | tree | child | replica | readonly } ==> doesn't implement yet
 	$netbiosdomainname    # NetBIOS name